farcaster-project/RFCs/09-swap-state.md

 # Swap State

+## Daemon state
+The daemon encodes the swap state-space as a petrinet.
+The marking of the petrinet encodes the swap state.
+Only swap states resulting from a valid protocol execution are included in the state-space.

 The daemon handles the swap state and its state transitions on behalf of the client, and following its instructions.
 The swap state indicates the step on the protocol execution the user is currently in.
 For each given state, zero or more state transitions are enabled as a function of a list of time-ordered daemon execution logs.
-That is, depending on the protocol execution path taken, these are the next available actions.
+That is, depending on the protocol execution path taken, these are the next available user actions.

 ## Execution logs
 The execution logs includes incoming messages to the daemon and outgoing messages emited by the daemon.